cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 It will **NEVER** be necessary to delete your database or `torrent_cache` folder to perform a "fresh search".
 Doing so offers no benefits, is slower, and only puts undue stress on indexers.
 :::

+### Can I use special characters in my URLs?

+To use special characters (`!@#$%^&*`) in your URLs for user/passwords, you will have to use URL encoding for ONLY the portion of the URL containing the special characters.

+For instance, if your user or password contains a special character `#`, you will need to go to [URLEncoder.org](https://www.urlencoder.org/) and encode **THIS PORTION OF YOUR URL ONLY** - and then place this in the appropriate place in the URL in your config file.

 ### My data-based results are paused at 100% after injection

 This is by design and due to the way data-based searches function.
 This is done to prevent automatically downloading